 This approach works perfectly for the team with a fewer number of functions since monitoring them is easy.
 On the other hand, since this requires monitoring of functions on a regular basis, this will take a considerable time if you have many functions.

 AWS Console provides AWS Cost Explorer through which you can monitor the pricing of various AWS services over a week, month and quarter.
 Further, you can classify it based on the region, usage type, tag name, etc.

-Despite the fact that it helps in monitoring the cost of Lambdas, it doesn’t give you the insight on what is actually wrong and where.
-This helps only in figuring out whether Lambda costs have increased or not whenever an issue occurs.
+Despite the fact that it helps monitor the cost of Lambdas, it doesn’t give you insight into what is actually wrong and where.
+This helps figure out whether Lambda costs have increased or not whenever an issue occurs.